devilrk/TestRepository/README.md

-#This is for learning purpose
+#This is for learning purpose for git
+This wil be my second commit